-Directed Risk: Failure to properly direct the service to ensure compliance with the requirements of the organisation. s - Governance Framework There is a documented process instruction which accords with the relevant regulatory guidance, Financial Instructions and Scheme of Delegation. oot Cause ndicator Risk Mitigation The documented process aligns with the mitigating arrangements set out in the corporate risk register.
-Ro Ln Compliance Compliance with statutory, regulatory and policy requirements is demonstrated, with action taken in cases of identified non-compliance.
+Governance Framework There is a documented process instruction which accords with the relevant regulatory guidance, Financial Instructions and Scheme of Delegation.
+Risk Mitigation The documented process aligns with the mitigating arrangements set out in the corporate risk register.
+Compliance Compliance with statutory, regulatory and policy requirements is demonstrated, with action taken in cases of identified non-compliance.